Happy Birthday, Los Angeles! But is the Story of the City's Founding a Myth? | KCET

 Portolà and Crespí were not the first to realize the site's suitability for settlement; that same day, the expedition encountered the native Tongva (Gabrielino) people, who came from their riverside home to greet and trade with the Spaniards.
 Their village, named Yang-na (or Yaanga, according to some sources) was one of the largest indigenous settlements on the Los Angeles plain.
-A giant, 400-year-old sycamore at the center of the hamlet, which the Spanish later named El Aliso, provided shade to the tribal leaders who met under its canopy.
+A giant, 400-year-old sycamore at the center of the hamlet, which Spanish-speakers later named El Aliso, provided shade to the tribal leaders who (according to some accounts) met under its canopy.

 Finally, in 1779, Neve secured approval for the founding of a new pueblo at the site mentioned by Crespí.
 Neve personally oversaw much of the town planning, mandating a site close enough to the Porciúncula River for irrigation but elevated enough to survive the inevitable floods.

 The town's first settlers were a remarkably diverse group.
-The pobladores, their wives, and their children who left Álamos were all Spanish subjects, but only two among them claimed exclusive Spanish descent, as historian Antonio Rios-Bustamante notes in his 1992 book, Mexican Los Ángeles: A Narrative and Pictorial History:
+The pobladores who left Álamos were all Spanish subjects, but only two of the men among them claimed exclusive Spanish descent, as historian Antonio Rios-Bustamante notes in his 1992 book, Mexican Los Ángeles: A Narrative and Pictorial History:

 At this point in the story, the traditional narrative begins to depart from what historians today accept as historical fact.
 It was long thought that the pobladores arrived as a single group at Mission San Gabriel Arcángel.
 However, correspondence and other records show that the settlers actually arrived as separate parties over the course of a few months.